openai/openai-realtime-agents/README.md

 # Realtime API Agents Demo

-This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
+-This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
 In particular, this demonstrates:
-- Sequential agent handoffs according to a defined agent graph (taking inspiration from [OpenAI Swarm](https://github.com/openai/swarm))
+- Sequential agent handoffs according to a defined agent graph using the [OpenAI Agents SDK](https://openai.github.io/openai-agents-js/)
 - Background escalation to more intelligent models like o4-mini for high-stakes decisions
 - Prompting models to follow a state machine, for example to accurately collect things like names and phone numbers with confirmation character by character to authenticate a user.